AndreLeEEEEE/Auto232/README.md

 3 - Connectivity lost

 This means that, when working as intended, the hardware will alternate between transmitting 1's and 0's;
 which could also be seen as pairs of 1 and 0.
+The reason why 1's and 0's aren't continuously transmitted is because they signal transitions, not distances from metal (ex. transmit 1 if detector is 5 cm or less from metal).

 Termite has a time stamp plug-in that attaches a time to everything transmitted.
 However, the program still has to do time calculations to combine all the individual pieces of data into periods of activity